 Requirements for the Doctor of Philosophy (Ph.D.) in Chemistry

-2. Total course credit accumulation of 72 hours (24 graded course hours plus 48 or more hours of non-topical research) with at least a B cumulative average.
+2. Total course credit accumulation of at least 72 hours (that may include hours of non-topical research but must include at least 24 graded course hours) with at least a B cumulative average.

 3. Successful completion of the Candidacy Examination.